 There are some things that I simply won’t skimp on – no matter how cheap the TV box is.

-- It MUST have Android 5 or Android 6: Unless you’re stuck in 2015, there’s absolutely no reason that you should be buying a TV box that still runs Android 4.4.
-In fact, Kodi 17 will require Android 5.0 or higher to run.
+- It MUST have Android 6 or Android 7: Unless you’re stuck in 2016, there’s absolutely no reason that you should be buying a TV box that still runs Android 5.

 - No Generic TV boxes: Seriously.
 If the company can’t put it’s own name on their product, how much do you think they’ll support it after you hand them your money?